UO-CIS211/grader/README.md

-# Grader script for Canvas exams
+# Grader script for Python coding exams in Canvas

 This script is designed to test and excerpt a batch of Python programs downloaded from Canvas.
-It was designed initially for exams in CIS 211 at U. Oregon in winter and spring 2020, but might be adapted for other coursework.
+It was designed initially for exams in CIS 211 at U. Oregon in winter and spring 2020, but might be adapted for other coursework in computer science.

+The current version of `grader.py` is specific to Python version 3 and the `unittest` testing framework.
+It is likely that it could be generalized, but I don't want to do so until I have a specific use case to guide the work.
+Contact me (michal@cs.uoregon.edu) if you are interested in working with me on making it work for program submissions in other programming languages.

+`grader.py` is designed for use with the SpeedGrader feature of Canvas to grade file uploads containing program source code.
+It might conceivably be made to work with another LMS, but not trivially, because it relies on details like the way Canvas mooshes student name and file name into a file name.
+Some parts of this script might be usable in a grading script adapted to another LMS.

+`grader.py` assumes you want to run student code with a test suite, and that you also want to *read the code*, or at least an excerpt of the code.
+If you want to grade student programs automatically without actually looking at their code, this is probably not the script for you.

 ## What it does